What is Claims Testing? for CPG product teams

 Why is claims testing important for your product?

-As you can imagine, CPG and other product companies can’t just pluck any old product claim out of thin air.
-There are laws, industry regulations, and standards that dictate what brands can and cannot say about their products.
-(That’s another important reminder when bringing together cross-functional teams from the beginning of your claims ideation process–involve your legal team early in the process!)
+CPG and other product companies cannot simply choose any claim.
+Laws, industry regulations, and standards dictate what brands can and cannot say about their products—another reason to involve your legal team early in the claims ideation process.

-Legal ramifications become especially important in the context of certain product categories, for example, in:
+Legal ramifications become especially important in categories such as:

 - Dietary supplements